Should I downsize?

 Downsizing costs to consider

 The accumulative costs of selling a property can be considerable and should be carefully considered and accounted for before downsizing.

 - Stamp Duty: According to the Stamp Duty ‘bands’, house purchasers pay nothing on properties below £125,000; 2% on houses priced between £125,001 and £250,000, then 5% on homes above that figure.
-Read more about how much stamp duty you pay and and when
+Read how much stamp duty you pay and and when or use our free stamp duty calculator to calculate exactly how much stamp duty you will need to pay.

 - Estate agent fees: High street estate agent fees vary, according to the agreed contract, with an average commission of around 1.5-2%.
 By contrast, online agents charge a flat fee of on average £700, regardless of the value of the property.
 Read more about how much estate agents charge

 - Moving costs: These will obviously fluctuate according to how much is being moved and whether at this stage in life you invest in someone to pack for you.
 A safe estimate would probably be around £1,000.
 Why not find and compare instant quotes from local quality assured removal firms with our find a removal service now?

 Are smaller houses less expensive?